How To Get Pepper Spray Out Of Your Eyes

 In most cases, the irritant agent may be removed by wiping down the affected areas with a mild solution of a detergent dissolved in lukewarm water.

 Do not use hot water, as this will cause the irritant agent to become airborne.
 Rubber gloves should be worn to protect the hands from the irritant agent.
-The material used in the cleanup operation should be disposed of after use.
+Dispose of all materials used in the cleanup operation after use.

 Carpets and rugs should be cleaned to remove any residual irritant agent.
 All disposal practices must be in compliance with all Federal, state/provincial and local laws and regulations.
 Regulations may vary in different locations.